woodenbell/TyPy/README.md

 # TyPy :space_invader:
-### 1 decorator, multiple possibilities of type checking
+### One decorator, multiple possibilities of type checking

 **Remember**: TyPy decorator automatically skips arguments without annotations, so don't worry
 if you want to keep some of them unchecked :wink: